Travis Varcoe

-Travis Varcoe (born 10 April 1988) is a retired Australian rules footballer who played in the Australian Football League (AFL) for the Geelong Football Club from 2006 to 2014 and for the Collingwood Football Club from 2015 to 2020.
+Travis Varcoe (born 10 April 1988) is a retired Australian rules footballer who played in the Australian Football League (AFL) for the Geelong Football Club from 2006 to 2014, and for the Collingwood Football Club from 2015 to 2020.
 He currently serves as an assistant coach for the Western Bulldogs.
+He also appeared as a contestant on the seventh season of I'm a Celebrity...Get Me Out of Here!.

 Career

-Varcoe debuted in the South Australian National Football League (SANFL) for the Central District Football Club in 2005 at the age of 17.
-A foot injury early in the season held him back from performing in front of prospective recruiters, before Geelong selected him at the end of the first round with the 15th overall pick in the 2005 National Draft.
+Varcoe debuted in the South Australian National Football League (SANFL) for the Central District Football Club in 2005, at the age of 17.
+A foot injury early in the season held him back from performing in front of prospective recruiters, before Geelong selected him at the end of the first round as the 15th overall pick in the 2005 National Draft.

 Geelong

 Varcoe was given the honour of wearing Geelong's number five guernsey, previously worn by club legends Gary Ablett and Polly Farmer.
-Varcoe plays as a forward pocket but can also play as a midfielder if required, drawing comparisons to Melbourne speedster Aaron Davey, with his consistent forwardline pressure and high-speed chase downs on the field.
-Varcoe is often referred to as "The Magician" with his quick, at times invisible handballs and tricky skills.
+Varcoe played as a forward pocket but could also play as a midfielder if required, drawing comparisons to Melbourne speedster Aaron Davey, with his consistent forward line pressure and high-speed chases downs on the field.
+Varcoe was often referred to as "The Magician", given his quick, at times invisible, handballs and tricky skills.

-Varcoe played a key utility role for Geelong in 2009, which included a valuable contribution in the Grand Final as Geelong defeated the St Kilda Football Club.
+Varcoe played a key utility role for Geelong in 2009, which included a valuable contribution in the Grand Final, when Geelong defeated the St Kilda Football Club.
 Varcoe played a critical role in delivering a handball to Paul Chapman late in the game which resulted in a brilliant Chapman goal, giving Geelong a six-point lead.
 Shortly after, team mate Max Rooke scored a goal after the final siren to give Geelong a 12-point win.

-Going into the 2010 AFL season, Varcoe put in the most promising preseason of his career, only to succumb to a thumb injury that put him out for the first few weeks of the season.
+Going into the 2010 AFL season, Varcoe put in the most promising pre-season of his career, only to succumb to a thumb injury that put him out for the first few weeks of the season.
 However, on his return to the senior side, Varcoe played well enough to finish ninth in Geelong's 2010 best and fairest count.

 Varcoe kicked the first goal of the 2011 AFL Grand Final inside the first 10 seconds of the match.
-He also kicked the second goal of the match, however his goal at the eight-minute mark in the 4th quarter was possibly goal of the season.
+He also kicked the second goal of the match, but his goal at the eight-minute mark in the fourth quarter was possibly goal of the season.
 Before kicking the goal Varcoe took a mark in Geelong's backline whilst he was almost simultaneously bumped, forcing the ball free and the mark going unpaid.
-However Varcoe then ran forward with the play, gathering possessions and ultimately converting a goal from inside 50 moments later.
-He would pick up his 2nd premiership medallion, as Geelong won by 38 points.
-As of Round 11, 2015, Varcoe had played in 149 games and, of those 149 games, had won 122 of those games.
-He was also the quickest player to reach 100 wins, playing in his 100th win in his 113th game.
+Varcoe then ran forward with the play, gathering possessions and ultimately converting a goal from inside 50 metres moments later.
+He picked up his second premiership medallion, after Geelong won by 38 points.
+As of Round 11, 2015, Varcoe had played in 149 games and, of those 149 games, had been on the winning side in won 122 of them.
+He also reached 100 wins more quickly than any other player, achieving that feat in his 113th game.